 Are There Debit Card Perks or Rewards?

 One benefit that credit cards have over debit cards is that they’re far more likely to offer rewards programs.
 Some allow you to earn cash back for certain purchases, while others let you accumulate points you can redeem for free airfare, hotel stays, or other goods and services.
 If you’re interested in credit card rewards programs, check out our guide to the Best Credit Cards.

 In the past, a number of debit cards offered similar rewards programs.
 Though often not as lucrative as their credit-card counterparts, they were a nice perk for debt-wary consumers who wanted to avoid credit cards but still earn rewards for their spending.

 Unfortunately, many of these programs have been phased out in the past few years.
-In 2011, new legislation took a huge bite out of the fees banks can collect from debit-card transactions, and several banks axed their debit-card rewards to help make up for lost revenue.
+In the wake of the recession, new legislation took a huge bite out of the fees banks can collect from debit-card transactions, and several banks axed their debit-card rewards to help make up for lost revenue.

 There are still a handful of rewards debit cards out there, but you’ll have to keep your eyes peeled.
 Here are a few we know of that could be worth a look: